-THE EFFECTS OF CLIMATE CHANGE on the environment are well known.
-Increasingly, though, there’s recognition of its potential financial impact on the global economy and, by extension, on corporations and the markets.
-Without a sharp reduction in carbon emissions, temperatures could rise to 3 degrees Celsius above preindustrial levels by the end of this century—enough to decrease global GDP by an estimated 25%, according to the Group of Thirty,1 a nonprofit assembly of experts focused on global economic risks.
+The effects of climate change on the environment are well known.
+Increasingly, though, there's recognition of its potential financial impact on the global economy and, by extension, on corporations and the markets.
+Without a sharp reduction in carbon emissions, temperatures could rise by over 3 degrees Celsius above preindustrial levels by the end of this century — enough to decrease global GDP by an estimated 25%, according to the Group of Thirty,1 a nonprofit assembly of experts focused on global economic risks.

 A widening array of environmental investing choices

-Fortunately, a widening universe of environmental, social and governance (ESG) choices offers opportunities to help investors mitigate the portfolio risks created by the long-term effects of climate change and benefit from the growth potential of cleaner industries, even as they help the planet.
-Here, Kozy and Norman, two of the co-authors of the CIO report “Sustainable Investing Under a New Administration: The E in ESG,” discuss some of the strategies you might consider.
+Fortunately, “As the scale of the impending environmental crisis has come into clearer focus, the universe of viable climate-related investments has expanded,” Kozy says.
+Environmental, social and governance (ESG) choices offer opportunities to help investors mitigate the portfolio risks created by the long-term effects of climate change and benefit from the growth potential of cleaner industries, even as they help the planet.
+Here, Kozy and Norman, two of the co-authors of the CIO report “Sustainable Investing: A focus on the ‘E’ in ESG,” discuss some of the strategies you might consider.

 3 approaches: The ABCs of environmental investing

-Investors interested in incorporating the “E” in ESG into their investing strategy might consider the “ABC Framework,” three distinct approaches to environmental investing as outlined by The Impact Management Project (IMP).
-IMP is an organization that provides a forum for building global consensus on measuring, managing and reporting impacts on sustainability, says Norman.
+Investors interested in incorporating the "E" in ESG into their investing strategy might consider the "ABC Framework," three distinct approaches to environmental investing as outlined by the Impact Management Project (IMP), an organization that provides a forum for building global consensus on measuring, managing and reporting impacts on sustainability, says Norman.

 “Companies with a strong environmental strategy may differentiate themselves from the competition and find it easier to attract, retain and motivate talented workers.”